-A routing number is a nine-digit number also known as the Association Routing Transit Number, or ABA number.
+A routing number is a nine-digit number also known as a routing transit number or ABA number.
 Its job is to tell a financial institution where money transactions need to go to get processed — think of it as an address.
-Some banks have multiple routing numbers, but RBFCU routing has only one.
+Some banks have multiple routing numbers, but RBFCU has only one.

 Two kinds of routing numbers exist: ABA and ACH.
-The ABA routing number is for checks and the ACH number is for electronic withdrawals and transfers.
-That said, most banks use the same number for both today.
+The ABA routing number is for checks and the ACH number is for electronic transfers.
+That said, many banks use the same number for both today.

-If you have a RBFCU checking account, you can also find your routing number on a check — the check routing number is the first nine numbers in the lower left corner.
-You might not have a check handy, however, so you can also call RBFCU any time at 800-580-3300 to find the routing number for your account.
-If you are at all confused about which number to use, you should consider calling RBFCU because using the right number could mean the difference between your money going into the right or wrong account.
+If you have an RBFCU checking account, you can find your routing number on a check — the routing number is the first nine digits in the lower left corner.
+You might not have a check handy, however, so you can also call RBFCU at 210-945-3300 to ask for the routing number.

 Does RBFCU Have a Different Routing Number for International Wire Transfers?